Finding What Matters: Anchoring Context Knowledge with Evolving Indices for Iterative Retrieval: Appendix

 \subsection{Additional Experimental Details}

 In this section, we first describe the reproduction details of the baseline methods, then present the prompt templates used in our experiments.
-Finally, we report statistics on the retrieval steps reached across different datasets.
+Then, we report statistics on the retrieval steps reached across different datasets.
+Finally, we report the inference time and token usage of different iterative RAG methods.

-\textbf{Baseline Reproduction.} We reproduce the IRCoT and Iter-RetGen baselines using FlashRAG~\cite{FlashRAG}.
+\textbf{Baseline Description and Reproduction.} GraphRAG, LightRAG, and HippoRAG2 construct graphs to identify related information across multiple chunks.
+IRCoT and Search-R1 perform reasoning over retrieved knowledge and guide the model to identify and retrieve missing information.
+Iter-RetGen treats the information generated by the LLM based on retrieved knowledge as a cue to fetch further relevant information.
+DeepNote dynamically refines the retrieved knowledge into organized notes to facilitate knowledge accumulation.

+For the Vanilla RAG model, following previous work~\cite{ram2023context}, we provide 5 retrieved documents as context to answer each question.
+GraphRAG, LightRAG, and HIPPORAG2 are reproduced using their public implementations and are evaluated under a unified retrieval and generation setting of ours for fair comparison.
+Due to computational restrictions, we index the top 10 documents for each question retrieved using bge-large-en-v1.5 rather than index the whole corpus.
+And then retrieve the top 5 documents from the built graph corpus for RAG generation.
+We reproduce the IRCoT and Iter-RetGen baselines using FlashRAG~\cite{FlashRAG}.
 Search-R1 and DeepNote are reproduced based on their official open-source implementations.